 Cancel your physical seed catalogue subscription

-When you purchase online, your options are much wider.
-This allows you the opportunity to do your research on who ethically sources their seeds.
-Some seed companies use seeds from around the world which is contributing further to global emissions.
+When you purchase online, your options are much wider since you can choose from any company, whether they have a catalogue or not.
+By buying online, it also allows you the opportunity to do your research on who ethically sources their seeds.
+A little known fact is that many seed companies use seeds from around the world which is contributing further to global emissions.

-Also, print catalogues are known to produce more sales.
-As gardeners, we treat seed catalogues like the Sears Christmas Wish Book and often get swept up and make orders.
+And I’m sure you’ve noticed this, but print catalogues are known to produce more sales.
+As gardeners, we treat seed catalogues like the Sears Christmas Wish Book and often get swept up and buy seeds we probably don’t need.

 The answer?
 Switch to digital catalogues – it will save both the environment, and your wallet.